Liver Health

 When you read labels, remember that all of these are sugars: corn syrup, high-fructose corn syrup, glucose/fructose syrup, sucrose, glucose, fructose, dextrose, maltose, evaporated cane juice, cane sugar, beet sugar, maltodextrin, corn sugar, barley malt, caramel and carob syrup.
 If you see several of these on the same label, you know that the food is loaded with sugar!

 The amount of protein you consume might need to be limited.
 When protein is broken down in the body, one of the byproducts is ammonia.
 A damaged liver cannot process ammonia as well as a healthy liver can.
 An overload of ammonia can result in a serious brain condition called encephalopathy, which can affect your ability to think clearly and remember.
 The exact level of protein intake that is desirable for you will depend on the condition of your liver.
-Your doctor will be able to determine whether you need to restrict your protein intake.
+Your healthcare provider will be able to determine whether you need to restrict your protein intake.

 People who are co-infected with HIV and hepatitis C should avoid high levels of iron.
 Some iron is good but too much can cause iron overload.
 This is especially true for people who have had a liver biopsy that showed an abnormal accumulation of iron in the tissue.
 A daily intake of antioxidants may make iron less problematic.
 But since it is not known exactly when and in whom iron will be a problem, eliminating excessive iron from your diet appears to be a good idea if you are co-infected with HIV and hepatitis C.